Ensembl/ensembl-genes-nf/README.md

 Path to the directory containing the BioPerl 1.6.924 library.
 If not provided, the value passed to `--enscode` will be used as root, i.e. `<enscode>/bioperl-1.6.924`.

 #### `--cacheDir`
 Path to the directory to use as cache for the intermediate files.
-If not provided, the value passed to `--outDir` will be used as root, i.e. `<outDir>/cache`.
+If not provided, $NXF_WORK/cache or `<outDir>/cache`.

 #### `--files_latency`
 Sleep time (in seconds) after the genome and proteins have been fetched.
 Needed by several file systems due to their internal latency.
 By default, 60 seconds.